Gaara95/website/arduino_basics_robot/11rangefinder.md

-Now lets use another complex sensor: an ultrasonic rangefinder, these use ultrasonic sound to tell how far away an object is from it, exactly like [bats echolocation](https://en.wikipedia.org/wiki/Bat#Echolocation).
+Now lets use another complex sensor: an ultrasonic rangefinder, these use ultrasonic sound to tell how far away an object is from it, like a [bats echolocation](https://en.wikipedia.org/wiki/Bat#Echolocation).
-It does this by sending an ultrasonic *ping* and then waiting for it to return, by measuring how long it takes for the *ping* to return we can calculate how far an object is from it.
+It does this by sending an ultrasonic *ping* if there is something in the way the *ping* bounces off the surface, by measuring how long it takes for the *ping* to return we can calculate how far an object is from the sensor.

 For this segment we will make an Arduino blink an LED, or buzz a buzzer(or both) at a rate dependent on how close an object is to it.